OliverMead/mazer-hs/README.md

 ## Implementation
 The algorithm used here checks every node to see if it is a dead end based on a traveling-from node.
 This is a much simpler algorithm for mazes than, for example, A\* or Dijkstra's.
-In terms of efficiency, the algorithm here has been improved by only checking nodes if they are a branching point and not simply a path between branching points.
+The algorithm here has been improved by only checking nodes if they are a branching point and not simply a path between branching points.

 Previously, each point in the input data has either represented a wall or a path.
 Now each point, named a cell, is a path that may contain any combination of walls in the four usable directions.

-With this new implementation, each cell is now displayed using Unicode pipe characters (e.g. ╬).
+With this new implementation, each cell is now displayed using Unicode box drawing characters (e.g. ╋).
 When displaying dead ends, the cell is represented by a single lined equivalent.

 Looping sections of maze have been allowed simply by storing a list of already checked nodes